jguerrae/KaminiskyModel/README.md

 # Financial Crisis Prediction Using Kaminsky Model

 ## Overview
 This repository implements the Kaminsky model to predict financial crises by monitoring various economic indicators against specified thresholds.
 It employs machine learning techniques and statistical analysis to evaluate the predictive power of each indicator, aiming to identify early warnings of potential crises.
+The implementation is based on the insights and methodologies discussed by Graciela Kaminsky, Saul Lizondo, and Carmen M. Reinhart in their working paper "Leading Indicators of Currency Crises."

 ## Methodology
 The core methodology involves: